National Register of Historic Places listings in Richland County, North Dakota

 This is a list of the National Register of Historic Places listings in Richland County, North Dakota.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Richland County, North Dakota, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 12 properties and districts listed on the National Register in the county.
+There are 10 properties and districts listed on the National Register in the county, and two former listings.